Umang Jain

 Umang Jain is an Indian model and actress worked in national and international circuits.
 She is officially the youngest actor to have worked across all AV mediums and is awarded for the same.
-She is also popularly known as the 'Cadbury Girl' from where she rose to fame.
+She is also popularly known as the 'Cadbury Girl' in India and 'Miss Masala Girl' in Pakistan from where she rose to fame.
+She has worked in Films, Series and has shot for more than 500TVCs.

 Career

 She began in the Hindi film industry with Love Breakups Zindagi and later appeared in Ek Tha Chander Ek Thi Sudha.
 In 2015, she portrayed Gauri, an incarnation of Devi/Durga in the three month television series, Maharakshak: Devi.
 She was cast in the role partly due to her background as a dancer and a brown belt in the martial arts.
 Jain states that she was drawn to the role because it was a challenging one.

 Jain also portrayed Tara in the long-running show Yeh Rishta Kya Kehlata Hai on Star Plus.
 About her character, Umang said, "I play Tara in the show.
 She is a hockey player, who is slightly rough on the edges as she has been raised in a family of men but she is a soft and sweet person inside.
 She always stands up for what is right."